ionvision/ionvision.github.io.bk/index.md

 # News

+> One (oral) paper has been accepted by ISVC 2016.

 > Won ICME 2016 Student Travel Scholarship from NSF.

 > One (oral) paper has been accepted by DSP 2016.